Project Setup

 Multiple Languages

-To support multiple languages in your app, refer here.
+To support multiple languages in your app, refer to the localization guide.

 Walkthroughs